dtanner/chaperone/README.md

 ```

 # Template Checks
 In simple mode, you call a single script, and it returns a single result.
-That's fine for really simple stuff, but
+That's fine for simple stuff, but
 you'll want to read up on template checks to create multiple related checks.[Template Checks](./docs/template-checks.md).

 # Interval and Schedule Configuration